We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - erosive esophagitis

-Symptoms can be serious, especially in older people.
-They may include a severely inflamed esophagus, muscle abnormalities, or other symptoms that can’t improve with treatment.
+Symptoms of GERD can be serious, especially in older people.
+They may include a severely inflamed esophagus and difficulty swallowing.

-Acid irritation and inflammation can injure the esophagus over time, creating a condition known as “erosive esophagitis.”
-Those who are obese (especially Caucasian males) are at the greatest risk for developing erosive esophagitis.
+Acid irritation and inflammation can injure the esophagus over time, creating a condition known as erosive esophagitis.
+People who are obese, especially obese white men, are at the greatest risk of developing erosive esophagitis.

 - chronic laryngitis

 - granulomas, consisting of inflamed pink bumps on the vocal cords

 - idiopathic pulmonary fibrosis, a restrictive lung disease where lung scarring occurs

 - sleep disorders

 Some people with GERD have mild symptoms that can be treated successfully by lifestyle changes, such as: